• Skip to primary navigation

 Rolled Cookies

-Rolled cookies are a type of cookie made by rolling the dough out into a sheet and then cutting it into shapes.
-Rolled cookies are often cut with a cookie-cutter.
+Rolled cookies are made by rolling the dough out into a sheet and then cutting it into shapes.
+They are often cut with a cookie cutter.
 Make sure to use a stiff/firm dough with this technique.

 Molded Cookies

-Molded cookies are a type of cookie that is made by pressing dough into a mold to create the desired shape.
+Molded cookies are made by pressing dough into a mold to create the desired shape.

 Then, take your dough and press it into the mold.
-Be sure to press it evenly so that all of the cookie dough is touching the mold.
+Be sure to press it evenly so that the cookie dough touches the mold.
 If there are any air pockets, the cookies will not come out as nicely.

 Once the dough is in the mold, use a knife to cut around the edge of each cookie.